AmrGanz/MachineConfigAnalyzer/README.md

 # oc get mc <name> -o yaml > mc-file.yaml
 ~~~

-Normally, this file is encoded and it is difficult to read the configuration file contents directly from it.
-Also, the YAML file can contain multiple configuration files at the same time.
+Normally, this file is encoded and it is difficult to read the configuration file(s) contents directly from it.

 You can use this tool to separate between these configuration files and `decode` it into a readable format: